This Country: Adaptation

-An American version of the series was announced by Fox.
+On 4 December 2019, an American adaptation of the series was announced by Fox, developed by Jenny Bicks and directed by Paul Feig.
 On 30 January 2020, it was announced that the production had been given a pilot order.
-On 24 February 2020, Seann William Scott was cast in main role for the pilot.
-On 4 March 2020, Chelsea Holmes, Sam Straley, Taylor Ortega and Krystal Smith were cast in main roles for the pilot.
-On 10 July 2020, Aya Cash and Justin Linville were cast in main roles for the pilot.
-On 30 October 2020, it was announced that the production had been given a series order and is scheduled for premiere in the 2021–22 television season.
-The series will be a co-production between Lionsgate Television, Fox Entertainment, Feigco Entertainment and BBC Studios with Jenny Bicks as writer and executive producer and Paul Feig as director and executive producer.
-On 4 December 2020, Desmin Borges joined the cast in recurring role.
-On 30 December 2020, Jason MacDonald joined the cast in a recurring role.
-On 17 May 2021, it was announced that the series title had been changed from This Country to Welcome to Flatch.
+On 30 October, it was announced that the production had been given a series order and was scheduled for premiere in the 2021–22 television season.
+On 17 May 2021, it was announced that the title of the American series had been changed from This Country to Welcome to Flatch.

+Welcome to Flatch premiered on 17 March 2022 and ran until 2 February 2023, spanning two seasons.
+The series was cancelled in October 2023.

 Books

-On 3 October 2019, an official hardback book was released, entitled This Is This Country: The official book of the BAFTA award-winning show, published by Trapeze Books.
+in October 2019 a tie-in book, entitled This Is This Country: The official book of the BAFTA award-winning show, was published.